top of page

 A Primer on Capsule Wardrobes

-A quick primer on capsule wardrobes, including some pros and cons + a sneak peek at the monsoon capsule
+A quick primer on capsule wardrobes, including some pros and cons

 As some of you might have noticed, besides poetry and music (or possibly more than that) - I also share my style journey as part of my creative work.
 It all started when I took a pause from constant fashion purchases and made a shift to a more sustainable approach to style.